rotki/rotki/docs/usage_guide.rst

 Click on the analytics page on the left sidebar to go to your analytics page.

-Since Rotkehlchen is tracking all your assets over time the first thing you can see is a value/time graph of your entire net value.
+Since Rotki is tracking all your assets over time the first thing you can see is a value/time graph of your entire net value.

 Following that you can see a graph of quantity of an asset superimposed on its USD value over time.